 Refunded service is both membership service and service credit.

-Retroactive service is service with a PERS-covered employer that was’t credited to PERS at that time.
+Retroactive service is service with a PERS-covered employer that was not credited to PERS at that time.
 For example: you may have been part-time and chose not to contribute.
 As a full-time contributing member of PERS, you may buy all or a part of that service.

 Retroactive service is both membership service and service credit.